Search

 There are a total of 171 species of Corydoras that have been described, though the IUCN Red List only recognizes 166 valid species.

-The most common species of Corydoras kept in home aquariums is the popular punctatus Cory fish, also known as the “common” or “bandit’ Corydoras.
+The most common species of Corydoras haraldschultzi kept in home aquariums is the popular punctatus Cory fish, also known as the “common” or “bandit’ Corydoras.

-Most Common Genus Corydoras Species (list)
+Most Common Genus Corydoras Species (Types of Corydoras list)

 · Armored Cory Catfish